RVCC-IDMX/cowsay-Eli460/README.md

 # Hey, Guys
-## Hows it going?
+## How's it going?
-npm run cowsay -- "wow, this is new -f smiling-octopus
+npm run cowsay -- "wow, this is new" -f smiling-octopus